flitbit/diff/Readme.md

 # diff

-**diff** is a javascript/node.js module providing utility methods for working with the structural differences between two objects.
+**diff** is a javascript/node.js module providing utility methods for working with the structural differences between objects.

+## Features

+* Get the structural differences between two objects.
+* Observe the structural differences between two objects.
+* When structural differences represent change, apply change from one object to another.
+* When structural differences represent change, selectively apply change from one object to another.

 ## Installation
 ```